MGI-tech-bioinformatics/DNBelab_C_Series_HT_scRNA-analysis-software/doc/parameter/tools_en.md

 > 📄 **Professional Conversion Tool**
 >
-> Efficient BAM file operation tool specifically designed for converting C4 RNA BAM files to FASTQ files.
+> This is an efficient tool for converting C4 RNA BAM files back into FASTQ format.
+It supports multi-threaded parallel processing and flexible output configuration.
 Supports multi-threaded parallel processing and flexible output configuration.

 ### 📊 Usage <a id="usage-bam2fastq"></a>